In the Chinese Internal Arts, particularly Taiji Chuan, the term Pan(2) Xi(1) refers to coil-suction, a way of

 playing the ball where you find it, and moving with the flow.
 Whatever technique you employ, whatever foot

 position you’re occupying at the moment, you should not be in conflict with your opponent’s energy.
-It should
+It should not

-dissipate, while your returning flow establishes its path of release.
+while your returning flow establishes its path of release.
 This too is represented in the Yin-Yang symbol.

 Always remember, the final stage in developing intimate awareness of silk reeling energy is your comprehension of moving with the flow, without impeding the coiling energy.